-From left, Margo Zdravkovic, Heather Reed and F efforts on Deadman's Island.
-PHTOS BY TONY GIBERSO ovic, Heather Reed and Frederique Beroset discuss restorati NU.COM Island Continued " 1A island with experts on shore bird habitat and dune restoration, map-ping out a plan to create a wetlands and habitat for We hands and nabitat for nesting shorebirds.
-"We're here today (de-termining) the right ele-vation we need for the shorebirds and the plants we need for, hopefully, protecting the birds from ny kinde of stresses and any kinds of stresses and predators," she said.
-"After we're sure of the elevations we need. we'll be fine-tuning things and we'll bring volunteers out over the next week for plantings."
-Reed has relied heavily on armies of volunteers on armies of volunteers since she began the pro-ject in 2007.
-They have planted veg-etation, filled oyster bas-kets for one of the break-waters installed to protect the island from ereding the island from eroding currents and waves, and helped collect data for monitoring projects on the success of the project.
+From left, Margo Zdravkovic, Heather Reed and Frederi efforts on Deadman's Island.
+PHTOS BY TONY GIBERSON/TGIBE vic, Heather Reed and Frederique Beroset discuss restorati Island Continued " 1A island with experts on shore bird habitat and dune restoration, map-ping out a plan to create a wetlands and habitat for wetands and nabitat for nesting shorebirds.
+"We're here today (de-termining) the right ele-vation we need for the shorebirds and the plants we need for, hopefully, protecting the birds from any kinds of stresses and any kinds of stresses and predators," she said.
+"After we're sure of we'll be fine-tuning things and we'll bring volunteers out over the next week for plantings."
+Reed has relied heavily monitoring projects on the success of the project.
 Margo Zdravkovic, di-rector of Key West-based Coastal Bird Conserva-tion, said she's excited about the prospect of cre-